trueicesk8ter/DataVizClassProject/README.md

  * How long do cases take to complete the entire legal process?
  * What is the split in nationality for these cases?
  * Is there any relationship between nationality and how long cases take to complete the entire legal process?
- * What is the number of workload/cases per judge?
  * Is there a relationship between custody of the individual and their time in the system?
 Do detained cases take less time?
- * What is the relationship between the overall case decision code and the asylum application code?
+ * What is the relationship between the overall case decision code and the asylum case wait time?

 ## Sketches
 For this project I have envisioned some different directions as seen below in my sketches.